mixtur/raytracer-weekend/readme.md

 - investigate noise in book2_final_scene
 - generalize scopes
 - be consistent with order of arguments in math
-- create arenas for new objects from Book 3
 - make progressive enhancement more obvious (in multithreaded variant cast less rays in the beginning, and more towards the end)
 - report completeness to the page, not in console
 - fix noisy metals